WhyNine/Whats-playing-on-Plex-server/README.md

 * Scrapes a list of all the photos and videos stored on the PMS, checking for updates at regular intervals.
 * If there are no active client devices, starts a slide show of all the photos and videos stored on the PMS.
 * Photos and videos are selected at random from the scraped list.
 A photo is displayed for 20s while for videos a random 60s portion is played.
-* Can play a selection of radio stations (accessed via a swipe-up on a touch screen followed by clicking on the required station icon).
+* Can play a selection of radio stations.
+* From the status or slideshow screen, swiping up displays the radio stations.
+Clicking on a radio station starts playing it.
+* From the radio stations screen, swiping down moves back to the status or slideshow screen.
+* On the status screen, swiping left/right moves the remote client device to the next/previous track.
+Clicking on a tab displays the status for that client device.

 ## Installation
 The web client uses the Balonku font, which may be downloaded from https://www.fontspace.com/azkarizki/balonku and copied to the fonts folder.
 The file js/custom-example.js has to be renamed to js/custom.js and customised with the URL of the PMS and the appropriate user credentials.